Investing in Your Security: What’s the ROI of a good security system?

-In this third in a series of articles focused on Total Cost of Ownership, we turn the tables on traditional views of security as an overhead and explore Return on Security Investment (ROSI) and security as a value-add.
+In this fourth in our six part series of articles on investing in security systems, we turn the tables on traditional views of security as an overhead and explore Return on Security Investment (ROSI) and security as a value-add.

-In our previous post, we explored how TCO provides the most holistic account possible of the potential whole-of-life costs of a security system solution.
+In our previous posts we've explored how TCO provides the most holistic account possible of the potential whole-of-life costs of a security system solution.
 That’s helpful in terms of accounting for the costs of security, but it falls short of accounting for the potential value derived from a security solution.